 She did not come into writing from years of scribbling words on paper.
 Her background is rooted in visual arts and making pictures.
 Encouraged to make those pictures out of words Lulu began writing just to see what would happen.
 What happened was two full-length manuscripts in three months.

-With the guidance of friends who wrote, Lulu found a tribe who helped and encouraged her and mostly convinced her that she was not crazy when her characters would speak to her.
+With the guidance of friends, Lulu found a tribe who helped and encouraged her and mostly convinced her that she was not crazy when her characters would speak to her.
 She loves to give back to this tribe and encourage other writers along their journeys.

 Lulu is raising her children with the expectation they will rule the world someday.
 So far they are not disappointing her or her romance-hero quality husband (seriously, the man even comes with long, flowing black hair).